 One can conclude from this brief discussion of Minsky’s theoretical framework is that, as an economic unit (be it an individual, an economic sector, or an economy) transfers from hedge to Ponzi finance, one should observe that debt burden rises (the ratio of debt service to routine income rises), defensive refinancing needs and/or asset-based lending rise, asset prices rise, and the amount of liquid assets relative to liabilities declines.
 This should happen simultaneously if financial fragility is rising.
+This growth in financial fragility can occur even though net worth in all economic sectors is rising, economic growth is smooth and strong, businesses are highly profitable, and default rates are declining.

 Financial Fragility Index: Construction, Interpretation and Data Analysis